Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you want to drive around the country, here are some French driving tips you'll need to learn before you go.

 TRAVEL TIP : Driving in France can be quite the adventure.
-Most French drive well, but can be aggressive, especially in some parts of the country, so be defensive.
-Also, there are some rules that don't make sense - at least not to someone who isn't French.
+Most French drive well, but can be aggressive in some parts of the country.
+Also, some of our rules don't make sense - to you or even to me.
 Make sure you check them out!

 Places to stay in France can get booked out at certain dates.